srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

-# Creating a new component
+# 2. Creating a new component

 ## 1. Component Creation in Hybris:
-Generate a new component type in Hybris, adding it to the `-items.xml` a.g `spartacussampledata-beans.xml`.
+Generate a new component type in Hybris, and add it to the `-items.xml` file, e.g., `spartacussampledata-items.xml`.

 ```xml
         <itemtype code="ComponentAComponent" extends="SimpleCMSComponent"